-Second, Angola is a party to six bilateral investment treaties (BITs) that are currently in force, entered into with the following countries: Italy, Cape Verde, Germany, Russia, Portugal and Brazil.
-These BITs establish the typical set of rights and guarantees granted to foreign investors, including fair and equitable treatment, compensation for expropriation, national and mostfavoured-nation treatment and non-discrimination.
+Second, Angola is a party to nine bilateral investment treaties (BITs) that are currently in force, having ratified three new BITs in 2021.
+As such, Angola is presently a party to BITs with Spain, Turkey, the United Arab Emirates (UAE), Italy, Cape Verde, Germany, Russia, Portugal and Brazil.
+These BITs establish the typical set of rights and guarantees granted to foreign investors, including fair and equitable treatment, compensation for expropriation, national and most-favoured-nation treatment and non-discrimination.
 The limited size of Angola's network of BITs requires the investor to carefully structure its investments in order to benefit from the protection of a treaty.